hoddmimes/autoreply/README.md

     ]
 }
 ```
-Concepito
 **addresses** - is a list with mail addresses to which incoming _"To:"_ address will be (regex) matched against.
-If matched the mail will be subject for an autorConcepitoeply response.
+If matched the mail will be subject for an autoreply response.
-Concepito

 **response** is a reference to a file which content will be in the response mail.
 Could be html or plain text.

 **subject** the subject text to be in autoreply response mail.